Hak Soo Choi, Ph.D.

 Harvard Medical School

-contrast agents; image-guided surgery; nanoparticles; regenerative medicine; small molecule contrast agents; tissue scaffolds; tissue-specific targeted fluorophores; tumor-targeted fluorophores My research focuses on the development of novel tissue- and organ-specific contrast agents for diagnosis, staging, and treatment of human diseases.
-Of particular interest is tumor-targeted fluorophores, which can be used for image-guided surgery by specifically visualizing target tissue with high optical properties and by avoiding nonspecific uptake in normal background tissues.
-During the past decade, we have been systematically probing the relationship among the hydrodynamic diameter, shape, charge, and hydrophobicity of nanoparticles and small molecule contrast agents on in vivo biodistribution and clearance (Nature Biotech.
+My research focuses on the development of novel tissue- and organ-specific theranostic agents for diagnosing, staging, and treating human diseases, including cancers and inflammatory diseases.
+A particular area of interest is tumor-targeted fluorophores, which enable image-guided surgery by specifically visualizing target tissue with high optical properties while avoiding nonspecific uptake in normal background tissues.
+Over the past decade, we have systematically explored the relationship among nanoparticle hydrodynamic diameter, shape, charge, and hydrophobicity, as well as small molecule contrast agents, on in vivo biodistribution and clearance (Nature Biotech.
 2007, Nano Lett.
 2009, Angew Chem Int Ed.
 2011).

 Research website BENMD Publications